 Dr. Isaacson can stop your jaw pain with an occlusal splint.
 It’s a common option for TMJ treatment in OKC.
 It will reposition your mandibular into a more comfortable position to take pressure off your joint.
 Over time, your jaw is retrained to rest in this position to alleviate your discomfort.
 As the inflammation is reduced, you’ll notice an improvement in your symptoms and your jaw movements.

 Can I Use My Dental Insurance?

 Although every policy differs, most dental insurances will pay a portion of the cost of an occlusal splint.
 We will work on your behalf with your insurance provider to file the necessary claims and forms to reduce the amount you need to pay out-of-pocket.
-If there’s a remaining balance, we will explain your payment options.
+If there’s a remaining balance, we will explain your FINANCING OPTIONS.
 We will help you find the solutions you need to stop your pain and protect your smile.

 Schedule Your Appointment Today

 No matter if you have a habit of grinding your teeth or you live with reoccurring jaw pain, your dentist in Oklahoma City has the treatment for you.
 Contact our office today to schedule your consultation for an occlusal splint.